Posture & Pain · 頸

 Understanding it

-"Text neck", turtleneck syndrome, is the modern strain of forward-head posture, from hours spent looking down at phones, tablets and laptops.
-Each inch the head drifts forward multiplies the load on the neck.
+"Text neck," or turtleneck syndrome, is the forward-head strain that builds from hours of looking down at phones, tablets and laptops.
+The further the head drifts forward, the more load lands on the neck.

-The result is aching, tight muscles and stiff joints.
-Acupuncture releases the strain, and our kinesiology and Pilates teams help retrain the posture that caused it.
+You feel it as aching, tight muscles and stiff joints.
+Acupuncture takes the strain off, and our kinesiology and Pilates teams help you retrain the posture that put it there.

 What we see